essif-lab/framework/docs/terms/pattern-world-model.md

 formPhrases: world-model
 status: draft
 grouptags:
-glossaryTerm: eSSIF-Lab World Model Pattern
-glossaryText: "a set of [concepts](@) and other [semantic units](@) that can be used to explain the principles that are the starting point for eSSIF-Lab's thinking."
-hoverText: "The eSSF-Lab World Model is the set of Concepts, relations between them (Patterns), and principles (that are the starting point for eSSIF-Lab's thinking)."
 glossaryTerm: "eSSIF-Lab World Model"
 glossaryText: "the set of [concept](@), relations between them ([pattern](@)), and [Principles](essifLab-principles) (that are the starting point for eSSIF-Lab's thinking)."
+hoverText: "The eSSF-Lab World Model is the set of Concepts, relations between them (Patterns), and principles (that are the starting point for eSSIF-Lab's thinking)."
 date: 20211101
 ---